Etrama/gitgud-with-numpy/README.md

 I think Mechanistic Interpretability is a nice filed to get into and it might be useful for my own research.
 Hence, this repo.

 I might make a blog post out of this / use it for interview prep.

+My attempt at solving this is in:
+100_Numpy_exercises_etrama.ipynb